SwissTonyStark/GameMindsDT/DT-atari/README.md

 ## Multi-game Decision Transformer

-if we had time, we decided to explore one of the DT variants.
-We chose the multi-game decision transformer, a variant of the DT that tries to produce generalist reinforcement learning agents, trained to play simultaneously on up to 46 Atari games with a single transformer-based model (with a single set of weights).
+As an extra exercise, we decided to explore the multi-game decision transformer, a variant of the DT that tries to produce generalist reinforcement learning agents, trained to play simultaneously on up to 46 Atari games with a single transformer-based model (with a single set of weights).
 As we are interested in the transfer ability of pretained agents to new games, we tried to fine-tuning a novel game (that is not in the original dataset) using a checkpoint of a pre-trained multi-game DT.

 We train the model to predict the next return, action, and reward discrete token in a sequence via standard cross-entropy loss.
 While we may not directly use all of the predicted quantities, the task of predicting them encourages structure and representation learning of the environments.
 As the DT has to serve a variety of environments, we standardized the possible actions, rewards and returns-to-go in a uniform quantization.
 We divide each observation image into a collection of M patches in a similar way that in ViTs.
 Each patch is additively combined with a trainable position encoding and linearly projected into the input token embedding space.